Skip to main content

 Excess inventory typically means that a company has ordered more than the market demands or the demand falls dramatically after the inventory is ordered.
 Either way, it hurts business because it takes up space and must be managed.
 Companies often rid themselves of excess inventory by selling it at a reduced cost or tossing it out, either of which can lower profits significantly.

-History of Just-in-Time Manufacturing
+History of Just-in-Time manufacturing

 Just-in-time manufacturing began in earnest after World War II.
 Cash-strapped Japanese manufacturers began adopting the system because they could not finance the large inventory production methods that developed countries were using.
 They also lacked natural resources and available employees to take on large-batch inventory production.